axodotdev/oranda/docs/src/quickstart.md

 ## Beyond the Basics

 If we want to work with the more advanced features that oranda offers, we'll have to create a configuration file.
-The default location of this file is `oranda.json` in your project root.
+The default location of this file is `oranda.json` in the same directory where your project manifest is located.
 You can view a full reference of the configuration schema [here](./configuration.md), but for now, let's focus on doing something else – we want to show the releases of our project on this website we've generated.

 oranda supports _changelog generation_, meaning we can opt into generating a page that pulls directly from our GitHub releases.
 If you're working with `axolotlsay`, you have have noticed that oranda automatically pulls